 25th c.
 Islamic explorers transfer their minds across space and time to make first contact…and get marooned in alien bodies on alien worlds.
 Along the way, they encounter the most dangerous predator humanity has ever faced.

 Welcome to the Ansible universe, now available in two seasons or collections of interconnected short stories and novellas.
-(Ansible: Rasha’s Letter, the first episode of Season 3, arrives May 2017!)
+(Ansible: Rasha’s Letter, the first episode of Season 3, has also arrived!
+The novel that concludes Season 3 – Ansible: Falling from the Sky, will be released in the final months of 2018.)

 This is Sahira, the time-traveling, shapeshifting hijabi defender of humanity’s future that you meet in Season 2.
 She returns in Season 3.
 The portrait is by the amazing Lauren K. Cannon.